NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ### Complete the Responsibility Contract

 Go to http://makerspace.ucsd.edu/access/responsibility.php and follow the instructions.
 Print the completion page as a pdf called `responsibility.pdf,` commit it to your repo.
-(Not clear where to find the `responsibility.pdf`?)

 ### Fill Out The Self Evaluation